 New mindset: Letting your relationship manager learn how to talk to you

-Working with some banks can feel like going back to school.
+Working with some commercial banks can feel like going back to school.
 They load you up with glossaries and guidelines on how you should learn to communicate with their bankers.
 We take a different approach.

 Old habit: Minimizing your business challenges